dax8it/ATJIUJITSU-REAL-NEW/content/pages/welcome-back-members.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Pna2MyGY56A" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## **Protocols:**
+## **Academy Protocols:**

 **We strongly recommend for everyone to get Covid tested monthly.
 We ask you do not enter if you:**

-**• Do not feel well • Are exhibiting any symptoms of COVID-19: mild to severe respiratory illness with fever, cough and difficulty breathing, or other symptoms identified by the CDC. • Have been in contact with someone with COVID-19 in the last 14 days. • Are a high risk or vulnerable individual as described above.**
+**• Do not feel well • Are exhibiting any symptoms of COVID-19: mild to severe respiratory illness with fever, cough and difficulty breathing, or other symptoms identified by the CDC.
+ • Have been in contact with someone with COVID-19 in the last 14 days. • Are a high risk or vulnerable individual as described above.**